 THE NATIONAL ACADEMIES

 Board on the Health of Select Populations

-Committee on Gulf War and Health: Treatment for Chronic Multisymptom Illness
+Committee on the Gulf War and Health: Long-Term Effects of Blast Exposures

-This series of briefings was for members of Congress and congressional staff only.
-The report was publicly released on January 23, 2013 and can be found, in its entirety, on the Web site of the National Academies Press.
+These briefings were for members of Congress and congressional staff only.
+The report was publicly released on February 13, 2014 and can be found, in its entirety, on the Web site of the National Academies Press.